realitix/openstack-lustre/cinder-lustre-spec.md

 Allow connection to connector and return connection info.
 This method will need several steps:

-- First find the active `qcow2` file from volume information.
+- First find the active `qcow2` file from volume informations.
 - Then we test the file to find if it's a `qcow2' or a `raw` file.
 - Finally, we send back the connection informations.